andrewcchau/TwitterMultiApp/README.md

 # Getting Started
 Before you start, make sure you have done these few things:
 * Have Java 8 installed on your computer
-* Go into src/twitter4j.properties and fill in the blanks with your respective consumer key/secret and access token/secret
+* Go into the src folder and make a copy of "twitter4jTEMPLATE.properties".
+Renamed it "twitter4j.properties" and fill the file in with your consumer key/secret and access token/secret

 # Running The Program
 To run the program, follow these steps: